zgana/zgana.github.io/menu/about.md

 a detector [at the South Pole](https://icecube.wisc.edu/).

 As we enter the 2020's, I'm transitioning into data science.
-On this page I plan to share thoughts on that transition, on interesting datasets and methods, and related topics.
+On this page I plan to share thoughts on that transition, interesting datasets and methods, and related topics.